NPDeehan/Camunda-Cockpit-Plugin-Tutorial/README.md

 ## Step Three: Start the process instance

 In this step we remove the console loging we did before and replace it with a rest call.
+The rest call is detailed in the [Camunda Docs](https://docs.camunda.org/manual/latest/reference/rest/process-definition/post-start-process-instance/).

 ```JavaScript
       node.onclick = function() {